This project will protect both coral reef and mangrove forest.

 The reef is the “fringing” type, close to shore, and contains both soft and hard corals.
 It teems with fish, including grouper, snapper, threadfin bream, rabbitfish, parrotfish, trevally, jack, barracuda, mackerel, and anchovy.
-Whale sharks, giant clams, and green sea turtles are seen there.
+Whale sharks, giant clams, and green sea turtles also live there.
 Spinner and Indo-Pacific bottlenose dolphins, as well as humpback whales—species that have been declining elsewhere in the Philippines—are found nearby.

-The barangays (villages) of Alabat Municipality will set aside 277 acres of reef as a no-take marine reserve.
+Illegal fishing, however, threatens the health of the reef.
+Fishers scoop up everything in their path and damage the sea floor.
+To combat this threat, the barangays (villages) of Alabat Municipality will set aside 277 acres of reef as a no-take marine reserve.
 Community members who have been trained as fish wardens, along with army and police officers, will patrol the area.

 This project came about because Alabat officials were impressed by the environmental and ecotourism benefits of the Seacology project in Agdangan, on Luzon Island.
 The Agdangan community is protecting a marine area and mangroves, and used a Seacology grant to build an environmental center and boardwalk.